demidko/native-library/README.md

 Make sure you are signed in to your GitHub account, then just click [`here`](https://github.com/demidko/native-library/generate) to use template.

-## Motivation and goals

-In the С++ world, now...

-* When an idea comes up, you have to create manually `CMakeLists.txt`,` README.md`, a directories structure, or finish the project created by the IDE to a portable state.
-* There is no dependency management without difficulties.
-* There is no cross-platform build without Qt.
-* These problems overlap, causing troubles for developers.

-Therefore, `Native Library` is a template for creating and building cross-platform C++ projects with external dependencies. `Native Library` is a tool like `start.technology.io` sites for Java, .NET and Rust.

 ## Features and benefits

 * Full compatibility with existing technologies.
 No build configuration files are added except for the